 Threat to school meals for millions of Indian children

-Barriers to education, Child nutrition (Early years), Discrimination of marginalised children, Health and education convergence, Right to education
+Barriers to education, Health and nutrition, Right to education

 A free lunch every day has been vital in keeping many children in school across India - but the need for every child to have a biometric ID card may change that.